 1. Clean, green deliveries with electric vehicles

 A drive to reduce greenhouse gas emissions is changing expectations in industries reliant on transport, such as distribution.
-Your customers and partners are more likely to be looking for ways to demonstrate a lower carbon footprint—that puts the pressure on to maximising the efficiency of delivery processes and create a more eco-friendly fleet.
+Your customers and partners are more likely to be looking for ways to demonstrate a lower carbon footprint—that puts pressure on maximising the efficiency of delivery processes and creating a more eco-friendly fleet.

 In the lead-up to the election, the Australian Logistics Council (ALC) highlighted enthusiasm in the logistics sector around the greater adoption of electric vehicles—for the environmental outcomes, but also operational and cost advantages.

 For instance, IKEA Australia recently announced a commitment to use only electric vehicles (EV) for all of its operations and services by 2025 as part of a broader goal to reduce more greenhouse gas emissions than the IKEA value chain emits to become ‘climate positive’.